Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Conclusion

 \section{Conclusion}

 Incorporating generative AI into bioacoustic pipelines can significantly enhance classification accuracy on domain-specific data, offering ecologists a valuable tool to supplement datasets constrained by data collection logistics and costs.
-This study demonstrates that augmenting bird species audio classification tasks with high-quality synthetic data, generated using a Stable Diffusion model, improves performance in noisy environments compared to relying solely on the original data.
-The DDPM-generated spectrograms were highly convincing and underscore the potential of synthetic data augmentation over traditional approaches like model expansion or fine-tuning and so warrants further research.
+This study demonstrates that augmenting bird species audio classification tasks with high-quality synthetic data generated using a Stable Diffusion model, improves performance in noisy environments compared to relying solely on the original data.
+Adding up to 250 DDPM-generated samples per class improved classification accuracy by 3.3\% for the ensemble model and up to 64.0\% for the large ensemble model on human-labeled test data, though it did not surpass BirdNET's accuracy.
+The DDPM-generated spectrograms were highly convincing, achieving a 7\% higher Inception Score (1.73 vs. 1.62), a 51\% lower FID score (32.05 vs. 64.97) and 8\% lower FAD score (0.98 vs. 1.07), and underscore the potential of synthetic data augmentation over traditional approaches like model expansion or fine-tuning and so warrants further research.
 We foresee broader applications of synthetic generation of bird sounds, emphasizing the transformative impact of generative AI on ecological research.